DO-Global Health Certificate

 Applicant essays will be evaluated based on clarity and depth of reflection, ability to connect personal experiences to an interest in global health, and how well the applicant articulates future goals as a physician.
 Reviewers will look for a specific moment or experience that sparked interest in global health or health equity, thoughtful insight into how your background and identities shape your perspective, and a clear explanation of how the DO–Global Health Certificate Track aligns with the physician you hope to become.
 Writing quality, organization, and adherence to the 350–500 word limit will also be considered.

-The sequence of curricular and extracurricular activities for the Class of 2029 cohort is as follows:
+The sequence of curricular and extracurricular activities is as follows:

-Students will join IOMO (International Osteopathic Medical Organization), a student organization dedicated to promoting international medicine by presenting information to students during noontime talks and facilitating international education experiences.
+Students will join IOMO (International Osteopathic Medical Organization).
+IOMO is a student organization dedicated to promoting international medicine by presenting information to students during noontime talks and facilitating international education experiences.
+Students must remain active in IOMO through OMS-II.

-Students will participate in one of the following international clinical experiences during their second, third, or fourth year.
+Students will participate in one of the following international clinical experiences during their first, second, third, or fourth year.
+Students will select one course from the following:

-OMS-II, OMS-III, or OMM-IV: Additional Course or Scholarly Activity
+OMS-I, OMS-II, OMS-III, or OMM-IV: Scholarly and Didactic Experience

 Students will select three (3) credit hours from the following options:

-• OST 599: Biomedical Research Elective (1-3 credits) must be a pre-approved global health focus topic + submit a poster to the MSUCOM Research Day
+- OST 599: Biomedical Research Elective (1-3 credits) must be a pre-approved global health focus topic and submit a poster to the MSUCOM Research Day

-• OST 830 Independent Study in Global Health (1-3 credits) must be a pre-approved global health focus topic + submit a poster to the MSUCOM Research Day
+- OST 830 Independent Study in Global Health (1-3 credits) must be a pre-approved global health focus topic and submit a poster to the MSUCOM Research Day

 *Students may complete this course in addition to DO program coursework during semesters 4, 5, or 6, or in OMS-IV in the fall or spring semester.
 The student must be able to manage pre-clerkship course or clerkship rotation responsibilities while enrolled in this course and may not be released from DO program rotations to complete work associated with this course.
 The student may also choose to enroll in this course during a period of academic extension or leave from the DO curriculum.